-If you’re planning your next getaway, sending your child off to university abroad or relocating overseas, you’ll want to make sure you’re covered with the best travel insurance to suit your specific needs.
-But, with so many plans available, and all the exclusions that come with basic travel insurance, how do you figure out exactly what you need?
-To help, we called on some of the top insurance experts in Singapore to walk us through it all.
+If you’re planning your next getaway, sending your child off to university abroad or relocating overseas, you’ll want your travel insurance to suit your specific needs.
+But, with so many plans available, and all the exclusions, what’s the best travel insurance in Singapore for you?
+Here are some different travel scenarios to consider.

 #1 “I’m organising a cruise holiday and the itinerary takes in multiple countries.
 Which type of travel insurance do I need?”